Earth shelter: Passive heating and cooling

 Diurnal temperature changes between maximum and minimum temperatures can be modelled as a wave, as can seasonal temperature changes (see diagram).
 In architecture, the relationship between the maximum fluctuations of external temperature compared to internal temperature is termed amplitude dampening (or temperature amplitude factor).
-Phase shifting is the time take for the minimum external temperature to reach the interior.
+Phase shifting is the time taken for the minimum external temperature to reach the interior.

 Partially covering a building with earth adds to the thermal mass of the structure.
 Combined with insulation, this results in both amplitude dampening and phase shifting.
-In other terms, earth sheltered structures receive both a degree of cooling in Summer and heating in Winter.
+In other terms, earth sheltered structures receive both a degree of cooling in summer and heating in winter.
 This reduces need for other measures of heating and cooling, saving energy.
 A potential disadvantage of a thermally massive building in cooler climates is that after a prolonged period of cold, when the external temperature increases again, the structures internal temperature tends to lag behind and take longer to warm up (assuming no other form of heating).

 The reduction of air infiltration within an earth shelter can be advantageous.
 Because three walls of the structure are mainly surrounded by earth, very little surface area is exposed to the outside air.
 This alleviates the problem of warm air escaping the house through gaps around windows and door.
 Furthermore, the earth walls protect against cold winter winds which might otherwise penetrate these gaps.
 However, this can also become a potential indoor air quality problem.
 Healthy air circulation is key.

 As a result of the increased thermal mass of the structure, the thermal lag of the earth, the protection against unwanted air infiltration and the combined use of passive solar techniques, the need for extra heating and cooling is minimal.
 Therefore, there is a drastic reduction in energy consumption required for the home compared to homes of typical construction.